the-markup/investigation-youtube-ad-placements/README.md

 These notebooks are intended to be run sequentially, but they are not dependent on one another.

 ### 0-data-collection.ipynb
-How we discovered and interacted with the "PlacementSuggestionService" API from "ads.google.com".
-We sent each keyword in `terms.py` to this undocumented API.
+How we interacted with the "PlacementSuggestionService" API from "ads.google.com".
+We sent each term from `terms.py` to this API.
 Use this notebook mostly for reference for how we collected data.
 The code will not work with the expired parameters present.

 ### 1-data-preprocessing.ipynb
 Parsing the API responses and fetching the suggested videos and channels for each term we sent to the undocumented API.

 ### 2-data-analysis-hate.ipynb
-The bulk of stats and tables for our hate story and methodology.
+The bulk of stats and tables for our hate methodology.

 ### 3-suggestion-analysis.ipynb
 Looks at videos and channels suggested by the API for `hate` terms.
 We cross reference these suggestions with channels the ADL identified as "extremist" or "alternative".

 ### 4-data-analysis-social-justice.ipynb
-The bulk of stats and tables for our social justice story and methodology.
+The bulk of stats and tables for our social justice methodology.

 ### terms.py
 This contains lists of terms used in this series.
 Briefly, this includes `hate` terms sourced from the SPLC, RationalWiki, and Muslim Advocates. `social_justice` terms sourced from Color of Change, Media Justice, Mijente, and Muslim Advocates. `adhoc` terms were submitted for comparison against terms in the other lists. `noise` contains random alphanumeric characters.